Acts 24

 Felix does not condemn Paul, but he does not release him either.
 He defers.
 This is the posture of a man who senses Paul is not guilty but is not willing to face the consequences of saying so.
 To release Paul would mean admitting that the Jewish council brought false charges.
 To condemn him would be unjust.
 So Felix does what the powerful often do: he delays.

 Something shifts in this verse.
-Felix, with his wife Drusilla3, asks to hear about faith in Christ.
-This is not the council.
-This is not an official proceeding.
-This is two people, seemingly curious, wanting to hear Paul explain what he actually believes.
+Felix, with his wife Drusilla, asks to hear about faith in Christ.
+This is two people, seemingly curious, wanting to hear Paul explain what he actually believes - no council, no formal proceeding.
 The private hearing becomes a moment of vulnerability.

 Paul does not soften his message for a governor.
 He speaks of righteousness - right living, justice, moral order.
 He speaks of temperance - self-control, the mastery of passion and appetite.
-And he speaks of judgment to come - a reckoning, a day when all will be answered for.
-As Paul speaks, Felix trembles.
-Not from fear of Paul, but from fear of judgment.
-The governor feels the weight of his own conscience.
-He sees, perhaps for the first time, that his wealth and power do not exempt him from the reckoning.
+And he speaks of judgment to come, a day when all will be answered for.
+As Paul speaks, Felix trembles at his own conscience finally catching up with him.
+His wealth and his office do not exempt him.
 He is mortal.
 He will answer.
 And he is not ready.

 Acts 24:26-27Postponement and the Passing Years

-Felix calls Paul again and again.
-But not out of genuine spiritual hunger.
-He hopes for money - a bribe to release Paul.
+Felix calls Paul again and again, hoping for money - a bribe to release Paul.
 This is the posture of a man at war with himself.
 He is drawn to what Paul says.
 His conscience has been stirred.
 But he will not repent, will not renounce his power or his love of money, will not make the hard choices.
 So he postpones.
 He delays.
 He "communes" with Paul to feel the stirring of conscience without ever following it.
 How many of us do the same?

 Two years pass.
 Paul remains in prison.
 Felix, newly aware that his soul is in question, cannot face it.
 When Festus arrives to replace him, Felix chooses the easier path: he leaves Paul in chains.
 To release him would mean admitting something to himself.
 To face Festus with a decision would mean stepping into the light.
 So he leaves the matter unresolved.
 He walks away from the question he trembled at.